 In addition to cash on hand, as well as cash generated from operations, the Company relies on its primary and Japan asset-based revolving credit facilities to manage seasonal fluctuations in liquidity and to provide additional liquidity when the Company's operating cash flows are not sufficient to fund the Company's requirements.
 As of September 30, 2019, the Company had \$110,711,000 outstanding under these facilities, \$1,014,000 in outstanding letters of credit, and \$88,216,000 in cash and cash equivalents.
-As of September 30, 2019, the Company's available liquidity, which is comprised of cash on hand and amounts available under both facilities, \$1,205,000 in outstanding letters of credit, and \$70,821,000 in cash and cash equivalents.
-As of September 30, 2018, the Company's available liquidity, which is comprised of cash on hand and amounts available liquidity, which is comprised of cash on hand and amounts available liquidity, which is comprised of cash on hand and amounts available liquidity, which is comprised of cash on hand and amounts available liquidity, which is comprised of cash on hand and amounts available liquidity, which is comprised of cash on hand and amounts available under both facilities, \$1,205,000 in outstanding letters of credit, and \$70,821,000 in cash and cash equivalents.
+As of September 30, 2019, the Company's available liquidity, which is comprised of cash on hand and amounts available under both facilities, after letters of credit and outstanding borrowings, was \$340,186,000.
+As of September 30, 2018, the Company had \$4,300,000 outstanding under these facilities, \$1,205,000 in outstanding letters of credit, and \$70,821,000 in cash and cash equivalents.
 As of September 30, 2018, the Company's available liquidity, which is comprised of cash on hand and amounts available under both facilities, after letters of credit and outstanding borrowings, was \$330,220,000.